isomerpages/nlb-biblioasia/_apr-2011/The Growth of Imagination in Singapore Children’s Literature in English (1965–2005).md

 #### **NOTES**

-[^1]: Literary processing channels, also known as fantasising (see Chia, 1991, 1996a), are unlike the literacy processing channels, which involve reading and writing processes.
+[^1]: Literary processing channels, also known as fantasising (see Chia, 1991, 1996a), are unlike literacy processing channels which involve reading and writing processes.

 [^2]: See http://www.answers.com/topic/imagination